15 Top Character Traits With Definitions and Examples

 Curiosity is an important character trait that can drive someone to want to know or learn new skills, information and abilities without being asked beforehand.
 Curious employees are valued for their ability to independently motivate themselves to learn and grow in their roles and work.
-Being curious is an important trait for many types of jobs, especially jobs that could be described as open-ended, flexible and strategic.
+Many types of jobs rely on curiosity, especially jobs described as open-ended, flexible and strategic.

 Related: Personality Assessments for Jobs

 The image is titled "Character Reference Letter."
 It shows the format and sections of a character reference letter.
 On both sides of the letter are the sections that need to be included in the letter.

 The relationship of the reference to the candidate